chairithinug/friendly-octo-dollop/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+JFX for GUI, all inputs will be entered via text boxes incorporated into the GUI.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.